gantners/FCND-Motion-Planning/README_SOLUTION.md

 -  Variable `all_waypoints` has been renamed to just `waypoints`

-- waypoints are not calculated anymore over the `calculate_box()` function, instead they shall be filled later as TODO
+- waypoints are not calculated anymore over the `calculate_box()` function, which mapped out a square path of 10m north, 10m east, 10m south and back 10m west 3m above the ground.
+Instead they shall be filled later as TODO

 - The method `state_callback(self)` now handles the new State `PLANNING` which takes place after the State `ARMING` and is set at the `plan_path()` function after successful arming